syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 2. The Syncfusion Build Manager x.x.x.x window opens.

    N> Build Manager is available in the Dashboard only when Source code is installed.
-You can also launch the Build Manager from the following location: C:\Program Files\Syncfusion\Essential Studio\x.x.x.x\Utilities\Build Manager\buildmanagerwindows.exe
+You can also launch the Build Manager from the following location: C:\Program Files\Syncfusion\Essential Studio\x.x.x.x\Utilities\Build Manager\Buildmanagerwindows.exe

    ![](Utilities_images/Build-Manager_img2.png)